Grokzen/todo/README.md

 A simple command line todo list manager which can be as powerful as you want it do be.

-	$ todo -a "Fix the stuff"
+	$ todo add "Fix the stuff"
 	$ todo
 	    1 | Fix the stuff
-	$ todo -a "Fix the other thing"
+	$ todo add "Fix the other thing"
 	$ todo
 	    1 | Fix the stuff
 	    2 | Fix the other thing
-	$ todo -d 1
+	$ todo done 1
 	$ todo
 	    2 | Fix the other thing